yuta-imai/ec2-setup/README.md

 ## Motivation

+I wanted to develop multi robot application.
+But to have multi phisycal robots takes time and costs.
+So I moved to simulator on EC2.

-Simulators like gazebo is requierd for smooth robotics development.
-However, to run them on EC2 is a bit complecated because of remote desktop and OpenGL dependencies.
+However, to run it on EC2 and use with remote desktop is a bit complecated because of OpenGL and VNC.
 This tools help you to build such environment.

 ## Installation